No products in the cart.

 Never let anyone tell you your indoor plant does not get any disease or pests.
 You may find common insects like scale, fungus gnats, spider mites, and mealybugs feasting on it as on other plants.

 The other concern is root rot from overwatering or using the incorrect soil mix.
 While it is an easy-going plant, you may also spot the following problems:

-If you feel it is too dry, provide your plant with water, and if it is too wet, we recommend moving your plant to direct light for the soil to dry.
+If you feel it is too dry, provide your plant with water, and if it is too wet, we recommend moving it to direct light for the soil to dry.

-Alternatively, you can take the fallen pads and root them in fresh potting mix.
+Alternatively, you can take the fallen pads and root them in a fresh potting mix.

 Your Plant Looks Wilted

-Wilting is another sign of stress resulting from over, underwatering, or too much direct sunlight.
+Wilting is another sign of stress from over, underwatering, or too much direct sunlight.

 If you notice yellow leaves, your plant needs repotting.
 While the Easter cactus loves being slightly pot-bound, it can be that the soil is not draining the water well.
 When you transplant your cactus, you can check the roots to remove the dead and damaged ones.